port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/dora-metrics.md

 import PortTooltip from "/src/components/tooltip/tooltip.jsx";

-# Dora Metrics
+# DORA Metrics

-In this guide, we will create a self-service action in Port that executes a GitHub workflow to compute the dora metrics for a service.
+In this guide, we will create a self-service action in Port that executes a GitHub workflow to compute the DORA Metrics for a service.

 ## Prerequisites
 1. Install Port's GitHub app by clicking [here](https://github.com/apps/getport-io/installations/new).
 2. A GitHub repository in which you can trigger a workflow that we will use in this guide.

-Below you can find the JSON for the `Service` blueprint required for the guide:
+Below you can find the JSON for the `Service` and `DORA Metrics` blueprints required for the guide:

 <details>
 <summary><b>Service blueprint (click to expand)</b></summary>